mbentley124/cse341_project/README.txt

 Michael Bentley

-1) Be concise and specific

-2) Don't ramble

-3) Highlight interesting parts of your project (if any)

-4) Explain things that were not accomplished as being future work

-5) Discuss how a user interacts with each interface

 # General Information

 Modified checking/savings account from the ER diagram.
 Moved minimum balance/penalty to checking account where it belongs.